 You can also browse websites online.
 If you come across some sites with great ideas but only mediocre content, offer your services to them.
-Build your portfolio and your own website and ask people that you’ve done pro-bono work for to promote your services to others who might need it.
-This will take some serious work though, because it's a lot like cold calling.
+Build your portfolio and your own website and ask people that you’ve done pro-bono work to promote your services to others who might need it.
+This will take some serious work though because it's a lot like cold calling.

-The best way to earn money writing is sign up to bid on writing projects through sites like UpWork, Fiverr and MediaBistro.
+The best way to earn money writing is to sign up to bid on writing projects through sites like UpWork, Fiverr, and MediaBistro.
 This is like a hub where people who need content will go to hire content creators.
 The bidding process can be competitive, but once you establish a solid profile and job history, you can land very consistent, well-paid jobs writing on diverse topics.
-Plus, if you have an area of expertise that's in demand, you'll be able to get paid two or three times what a “general” writer asks for a similar size/scope of project.
+Plus, if you have an area of expertise that's in demand, you'll be able to get paid two or three times what a “general” writer asks for a similar size/scope of the project.

 Online Service Provider